zammad/zammad-admin-documentation/manage/organizations/via-the-admin-panel.rst

-Managing organizations via the admin panel
+Managing Organizations via the Admin Panel
 ==========================================

 The “Organizations” panel provides tools to manually manage organization